-ECE301 - Foundations of Early Childhood Studies (3 credits; Online)
+ECE301 - Foundations of Early Childhood Education (3 credits)

 Early childhood education is of concern to everyone who wants to live in an economically sound democracy.
 Although the early years have been traditionally the domain of early childhood professionals and parents, the rest of the society is beginning now to pay attention to what research has been telling us for a long time: "The first years last forever," as the slogan goes.
 Early care and education isn't just about preparing individuals for success in life, but also about giving them the kind of experiences that make them productive citizens of a democratic society.
 In quality early care and education programs, children not only gain the foundations they need for school success and beyond, but they also learn to interact with cooperative ways with others, the basis for gaining a sense of community.
 A good beginning in a high quality early care and education program can lead to both social and economic benefits and is a great investment for the society to make.
+It's the kind of investment that will grow from generation to generation.
+Individuals reap the benefits of this investment and so does society.

-ECE302 - Children with Exceptionalities (3 credits; Online)
+ECE302 - Children with Special Needs (3 credits)

-This course identifies how to modify learning activities for both the early childhood and special education student.
+This course identifies how to modify the learning and instruction for both the early childhood and special education student.
 Students develop and understand a variety of education practices for teaching the early childhood student with exceptionalities.
 This course allows the student to develop greater versatility in his/her chosen field as they explore alternative early interventionist careers in the field.
 Early childhood students with exceptionalities are now enrolled in a variety of settings and are served by professionals and paraprofessionals with diverse backgrounds and expertise in the field.
-Our objective now is to present a course that plays a major role in the development of all who serve early childhood students.
+Our objective now is to present a course that play a major role in the development of all who serve early childhood students.

-ECE303 - Language Development (3 credits: Online)
+ECE303 - Language Development (3 credits)

-The purpose of the Language Development course is to provide early childhood professionals with a foundation of knowledge needed to develop learning environments where language development is enhanced.
-This course is designed to examine effective learning activities that are appropriate for the early childhood student's motivation and development.
-This course reviews language acquisition assessments used to determine the early childhood student's level of progress and the appropriateness of each learning experience.
-Students review how to recognize the beginning of the early childhood student's language development and communicative competencies through the critical nature of parent-infant interactions established through eye contact, shared reference, and turn-taking.
+The purpose of the Language Development course is to provide early childhood educators with a foundation of knowledge needed to develop classrooms and learning environments where language development is enhanced.
+This course is designed to examine effective instructional activities that are appropriate for the early childhood student's learning and motivation.
+This course reviews language acquisition assessments used to determine the early childhood student's level of progress and the effectiveness of each learning experience.
+Students review how to recognize the beginning of the early childhood student's language development and communicative competencies through the critical nature of parent-infant interactions established through eye contact, shared reference, and turn-taking,.
 Students analyze early attempts at writing by invented spelling, while reflecting on how to respond to the writing and provide learning activities that enhance the development of literacy.

-ECE304 - Curriculum for Young Children (3 credits; Online)
+ECE304 - Curriculum for Young Children (3 credits)

-This course was written for early childhood professionals of students from birth to 8 years of age.
-It was prepared in response to the need for present and future professionals to understand the role of the early childhood student's development within the curriculum.
-In this course, the curriculum discussed is planned for the early childhood stages.
+This course was written for teachers of students from birth to 8 years of age.
+It was prepared in response to the need for present and future teachers to understand the role of the early childhood student's development within the curriculum.
+In this course, the curriculum discussed is planned for the infant stages, whether in a childcare, private preschool, or public school setting.
 Attention is given to increased legislation and mandatory testing that affects how teachers are expected to teach early childhood students.

-This course explores national and state goals and standards in the language arts and mathematics with strategies for how these specific standards may be met with appropriate learning activities.
+This course explores national and state goals and standards in the language arts and mathematics with strategies for how these specific standards may be met with appropriate teaching strategies.

-ECE306 - Teaching Strategies in Early Childhood Studies (3 credits: Online)
+ECE306 - Teaching Strategies in Early Childhood Education (3 credits)